 It enables the Salesforce developer to add custom business logic to several events, including button on-clicks, current and related record updates, and triggering visual Force and Lightning pages.

-As Apex is the rich language of Salesforce, it is automatically upgraded with every new release or update of the Salesforce platform.
+Apex is Salesforce's rich language, and it is automatically upgraded with every new release or update of the Salesforce platform.

 It is popularly known as the child of Java and has Java-like syntax.
 It uses simple programming syntax for loops, conditions, block statements, notation, etc. If anyone is accustomed to Java, learning Apex is simple.

-As we’ve mentioned, Apex is a strongly-typed language.
-That means it requires you to define the data type of every new variable and follow the language performance restrictions.
+As we’ve mentioned, Apex is a strongly typed language.
+That means you are required to define the data type of every new variable and follow the language performance restrictions.

 Apex is integrated with the Salesforce database.
-Hence, it can access and move objects and records without needing to connect explicitly with the database.
+Hence, it can access and move objects and records without connecting explicitly with the database.
 You can perform DML operations like “Insert,” “Delete,” and “Update.”

-Moreover, it allows you to process multiple records keeping in mind governor limits.
+Moreover, it allows you to process multiple records considering governor limits.

 Apex supports SOQL (Salesforce Object Query Language) and SOSL (Salesforce Object Search Language) to handle queries and fetch certain records.